 Once you have your Questrade account, the next step is to fund it.
 Keep in mind that in order to start investing you must have $1000 in your account.

-Questrade offers 10 different ways to fund your account, each with different processing times and fees.
-The quickest method is Interac Online, the transfer is instant for existing accounts (new accounts require 1 business day) and it is free.
+Questrade offers many different ways to fund your account, each with different processing times and fees.
+The quickest method is Instant deposit using a Visa Debit card.
+The transfer is instant and it is free.

 Transferring Accounts to Questrade